paulvha/apollo3/Qwicc_filemanager/README.md

 The Sketch is depending on the [Sparkfun library]( https://github.com/sparkfun/SparkFun_Qwiic_OpenLog_Arduino_Library).

 ## Versioning

+### Version 1.3  / November 2022
+ * updated to add SMALLFOOTPRINT so it works on an Arduino UNO as well.

 ### Version 1.2 / September 2022
  * updated the approach to get the directory entries after discovering an issue in Artemis V2.xx Wire-library